 Bair and Pedraza-Fariña emphasize that anti-innovation norms are harmful because they tend to hinder breakthrough innovation, namely innovation that recombines knowledge across boundaries of (often distant) creative communities and industries.
-They create barriers between bodies of knowledge, reinforcing the use of specialized, field-specific terminology rather than a terminology, shared among fields, that tends to be over-enforced.
+They create barriers between bodies of knowledge, reinforcing the use of specialized, field-specific terminology rather than one that is shared among fields.
+They also tend to be over-enforced.

 Methodology norms dictate the proper ways, tools, and routines appropriate to solve the problems community members identified as important.
 Such norms can have a negative consequence to the extent that they teach against the use of alternative, non-conforming methodologies.
 Intersectional problems pose a specific challenge as they are often best addressed through the combination of methodologies.